openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 On downgrade, the synchronisation of resources will stop.
 To prevent both Machine API and Cluster API resources being reconciled, we will make sure that Cluster API controllers in the 4.N-1 release do not reconcile when a mirror resource exists with the same name.
-Independent of the authoritative annotation.
+Independent of the authoritative API.

 This will mean that on downgrade all Machine management reverts to Machine API controllers.